Splyse/MCT/README.md

 ### When ICO?
 There will never be an MCT ICO, the MCT smart contract *is* the final product.
 An initial airdrop was used to distribute MCT into the ecosystem.
 There will be no further giveaways.
-Anyone claiming to be giving away MCT at this point is fraudulent.
+Anyone pretending to be someone from the MCT team claiming they are giving away MCT at this point is fraudulent.

 ### What were the airdrop rules?
 Tokens were distributed to any Neo address that received a transfer of *any* existing NEP-5 token on the Neo MainNet before May 8, 2018 00:00:00 UTC (ending with MainNet block 2240482).